Beyond the Self: The Descent into Group Transformation

 To genuinely grow within a group, we must attune to the collective—sensing its needs, its rhythms, and discerning what unique contribution we are being called to offer.
 This requires a shift from a self-centred mindset to one that recognises the interdependence of all members.
 In doing so, we encounter a striking paradox: by nourishing the group, we ultimately nourish ourselves—though in a way that is indirect, organic, and often unexpected.
 Growth here isn’t transactional; it unfolds, intangible and deeply lived.

 Over time, group work reveals another truth.
 Conflict, far from being destructive, is essential to the group’s vitality.
 Just as muscles grow through stress and strain, a group becomes more robust and transformative when it engages with—not avoids—disruption.
-In meeting tension head-on, we begin to see how conflict deepens connection, fosters growth, and ultimately strengthens the group as a whole.
+In allowing tension to unfold, we begin to see how conflict deepens connection, fosters growth, and ultimately strengthens the group as a whole.

 The path of group therapy is not about self-maximisation, but shared evolution.
-It invites us to trust in something greater than the individual self and to embrace the messy, vital process of collective transformation.
+It invites us to trust in something more intelligent than the individual mind and to embrace the messy, living process of collective transformation.